 56 miles from Ao Chalong

-These islands were the location for filming of the French version of the popular Survivor series.
-They offer a semi-sheltered anchorage during both seasons.
-Anchor in 12-15 metres in the eastern approach to the channel on the east side of Koh Rok Nok or in 3-6 metres on the north end, depending on the ground swell; anchorage (B) [7°12.989N, 99°3.617E] is the most secure.
+Anchor in 12-15 metres in the eastern approach to the channel on the east side of Koh Rok Nok or in 3-6 metres on the north end, depending on the ground swell; anchorage (B) 7°12.989N, 99°3.617E is the most secure.

-The National Park headquarters, a small restaurant and camp ground is on the south side of Koh Rok Nai.
-Barbeques are prohibited on the beaches.
-A fee of 500 baht per person per day is applicable and you will probably be visited by the Marine Department RIB once you have anchored.
-On the north beach on Koh Rok Nok is an animist temple stacked with wooden phallic effigies created by local fishermen for good luck?
+At the head of NPHQ jetty on the south side of Koh Rok Nai is a small restaurant and camping ground.
+Barbeques are now prohibited on the beaches.
+A fee of 400 baht per person per day is levied so expect to be visited by the Marine Department speedboat to collect on arrival.
+On the north beach on Koh Rok Nok is an animist temple stacked with wooden phallic effigies created by local fishermen for good luck.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.